andrqxa/A2-oberon/README.md

 If you cannot or do not want to install LFS for git, you need to download the corresponding zip file from this gitlab website because then git is downloading only a stub of the files.
 You can identify this with file sizes: if the zip files in the root directory of this project are a few bytes small, then you do not have lfs installed.

-Please inform me, if you need developer-access to the repository.
+Please inform me, if you need developer-access to the repository, if you observe missing files, or if you, in general, want to help setting this up.

 ## Active Object System (AOS aka A2) SVN repository (before 9.12.2022)